UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

     - Some Windows users may need to use ``pscp`` instead of `scp`.
     - The syntax is however the same in general.

+??? question "Prior questions"

+    - Who has heard of `scp`?
+    - Who has already used `scp`?

 ## Procedure

 - Run the scp commands on YOUR computer, since you probably do not have a server address to your computer!